 - benefit design that facilitates access to high-value therapies.

-Access to drug therapies
+Ensuring access to drug therapies

 AARP supports the use of reference pricing for clinically comparable prescription drugs under the following conditions: